Skip to content

 Poached Eggs

 • Fill a medium saucepan about 3-inches deep.
 Bring to a light boil over medium-high heat.
 Reduce the heat to low.
-When the water is at a light simmer, stir in the vinegar.
+When the water is at a light simmer, stir in 1 Tablespoon vinegar.
 The water is ready when there are tiny bubbles rising from the bottom but the surface doesn't have any movement.

-• Crack each egg into a small bowl or ramekin.
+• Crack each cold egg into a small bowl or ramekin.
 Carefully dipping the edge of a ramekin into the water, gently slide the egg out.
 Add remaining eggs.
 Immediately remove pan from heat and cover with a lid.

 • Let sit for 4 minutes (set your timer).
 Using a slotted spoon, immediately remove the eggs one at a time and dab on a paper towel to remove excess water.
 Set on a plate.